emerone/TS-apps/README.md

 ### Executing program

-* Download the project and execute "npm run dev" to run the program
+* Download the project and after installing te node modules, execute "npm run dev" to run the program

 ## License